-This warm caramelized onion & kale dip was one of those random fridge clean-out meals for us, but it turned out to be really tasty, so I decided to share.
-It’s modeled after my classic hot spinach artichoke dip, but with summer produce and more complex flavor.
-I love foods that teeter on the edge of being bitter.
+This warm caramelized onion & kale dip is modeled after my classic vegan spinach artichoke dip, but with more complex and umami flavor.
+I love foods that teeter right on the edge of being bitter.
 Thanks to the kale, this dip hits that sweet spot.
-We served it with tortilla chips, but I also think it would be nice with pita chips, or toasted slices of bread.
+It’s nice with tortilla chips, crackers, or spread on little pieces of toasted bread.
+The leftovers even make a nice sandwich spread!

-For a more ‘cheesy’ texture, you can omit the cauliflower and use extra hot water instead – see the recipe instructions for a description of how to substitute this.
-And for an adult spin on things, add a splash of white wine before baking.
-Other leafy greens may work, too (but a kale dip is the most trendy, right?).
+Other leafy greens may work in this, too (but a kale dip is the most trendy, right?).
 Another bonus here is that you can taste it before it goes in the oven, and adjust the flavors as needed.
 Vegan food is awesome like that 🙂

 A warm vegan caramelized onion and kale dip served hot from the oven.
 Dairy-free recipe that's like a more sophisticated spinach artichoke dip but is also nutritious and high in protein!
 Updated in 2018 with MORE kale, NO blender, and MORE flavor!
 The entire recipe can be made in one dish if you use a cast iron skillet.

-- 2 medium onions any color, thinly sliced
+- 3 medium yellow or white onions thinly sliced

-For the warm caramelized onion & kale dip:
+For the warm caramelized onion and kale dip:

 - 3 cloves garlic minced